Tatuí

 Tatuí is a city located in São Paulo state, Brazil, part of the Metropolitan Region of Sorocaba.
 It is known for having the largest music institution in Brazil and one of the largest in Latin America, the Conservatório Dramático e Musical Dr. Carlos de Campos.

-Tatuí's population is 122,967 (2020 est.) in an area of 523.75 km^{2}.
+Tatuí's population is 123,942 2022 Census) in an area of 523.75 km^{2}.

 Etymology

 The name Tatuí comes from the Tupi language and means "River of Armadillos".

 History

 The village was founded in 1680 by Bandeirantes.
 It is possible that the site had a significant concentration of Indians.
 In 1823 the city experienced an amazing surge of progress, with 800 buildings in the urban area and several manufacturing companies.
 Present-day Tatuí was founded on August 11, 1826.

 Music

 Created by state law in 1951, and officially founded in 1954, the Conservatório Dramático e Musical Dr. Carlos de Campos in Tatuí represents one of the most successful achievements of the State of São Paulo, and perhaps of Brazil, in the music teaching field.
 Supported by the State Government, through its Secretaria de Cultura, the Conservatory is managed by AACT, a non-profit organization which employs over 300 teachers, musicians and administrative personnel distributed in the various areas of the institution, such as Classical Music, Orchestras, Big-bands, Brazilian Popular Music, Jazz, Drama and the art of making string instruments – the latter, one of the rare and the most important courses in the area in Brazil.
 By means of another State law, the city of Tatuí was nominated “The Capital of Music” in Brazil, due to the Conservatory's relevant performance in both artistic and pedagogic work.

 Known as a center of excellence in music teaching in Latin America, the conservatory is located in the city of Tatuí, a pleasant town with a population of 117,000 inhabitants and situated 130 km from the capital of the state, São Paulo.
 The conservatory includes in its student body more than 3.000 youngsters from over 20 states in Brazil, and 67 from various countries, such as Peru, Paraguay, France, Japan and the United States.
 All courses offered are tuition-free, and for those students who come from distant places in Brazil or from other countries, free room and board may also be offered.